raveeshvyas/APT-Assignment/assessment_01/thought_process.md

 We started by finding the column corresponding to volume.
 This is because volume is expected to be an integer because it represents the number of shares traded that day which is a discrete value and it would have much different statistical values (mean, median, min, max, range and standard deviation) than the other columns.

-Examining Table (1?), we observe the highly different values of all the statistical measures which significantly makes us determine that the column `neutronCount` corresponds to volume.
+Examining the Statical Table above, we observe the highly different values of all the statistical measures which significantly makes us determine that the column `neutronCount` corresponds to volume.

 ## Finding High and Low (bounds for a time unit)